aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/worksheets/get-worksheet-unique-id/_index.md

 type: docs
 weight: 190
 url: /javascript-cpp/get-worksheet-unique-id/
-description: This article shows how to get Excel worksheet unique id using JavaScript library and C++ API programmatically.
+description: This article shows how to get an Excel worksheet's unique ID using the JavaScript library and C++ API programmatically.
 keywords: unique id excel worksheet JavaScript via C++, unique id worksheet JavaScript via C++
 ---

 ## **Get worksheet unique id**

-Aspose.Cells for JavaScript via C++ provides the ability to get the unique id of a worksheet by using the [**Worksheet.uniqueId**](https://reference.aspose.com/cells/javascript-cpp/worksheet/#uniqueId--) property.
-The following code snippet demonstrates the use of the [**Worksheet.uniqueId**](https://reference.aspose.com/cells/javascript-cpp/worksheet/#uniqueId--) property to print the unique id of a worksheet.
-The following code snippet uses this [sample excel file](105480213.xlsx).
+Aspose.Cells for JavaScript via C++ provides the ability to get the unique ID of a worksheet by using the [**Worksheet.uniqueId**](https://reference.aspose.com/cells/javascript-cpp/worksheet/#uniqueId--) property.
+The following code snippet demonstrates the use of the [**Worksheet.uniqueId**](https://reference.aspose.com/cells/javascript-cpp/worksheet/#uniqueId--) property to print the unique ID of a worksheet.
+The following code snippet uses this [sample Excel file](105480213.xlsx).

 ### Source Code